KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/advanced-series-0.md

 Our implementation uses many of the key ideas put forth by the Interledger team, and at the same time we depart in several significant ways.
 Those who are curious for specific details on this topic can explore the open-source code in the respective repositories.

+##### A Brief Description of Komodo Enhancements

+At the simplest level, CryptoConditions operate with electronic signatures and hashes.
+The Komodo team enhanced CryptoCondition technology beyond the original specifications.
+Our implementation allows for a Smart Chain's consensus mechanism to evaluate the results of arbitrary code and to update state in the blockchain's data in a decentralized and secure fashion.

 The important takeaway is that the Antara Framework encompasses several underlying technologies, one of which is CryptoConditions (CC).
-This technology allows a developer to add complex logical conditions and fulfillments plus arbitrary code to their Smart Chain, and to rely on the consensus mechanism to ensure state integrity in a decentralized environment.
+This technology allows a developer to add several enhancements to their Smart Chain.
+These enhancements include complex logical conditions and fulfillments, and arbitrary code.
+The enhancements rely on the consensus mechanism to ensure state integrity in a decentralized environment.

 #### CryptoConditions Depends Upon Transactions and Booleans